quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A004---Hands-On-Large-Language-Models/2holl_part25_Semantic_Search.md

 :p What was the performance of "Interstellar" at the box office?
 ??x
-"Interstellar" had a worldwide gross over $677 million (and $773 million with subsequent re-releases), making it the tenth-highest-grossing film of 2014.
+"Interstellar" had a worldwide gross over $677 million (and$773 million with subsequent re-releases), making it the tenth-highest-grossing film of 2014.

 This indicates the film's significant commercial success and lasting impact. x??